readyplayerme/animation-library/README.md

 | --------- | ----------- |
 | M_ | Motion captured from male actor |
 | F_ | Motion captured from female actress |

+We always aim to provide our partners with the highest quality assets, please let us know if you encounter any issues using these animations on your loaded Ready Player Me avatars, such as mesh deformation problems in extreme poses or any unexpected behaviour during playback.